aequos-solutions/modern-data-visualizer/docs/extensibility/web_components_list.md

     === "Description"

-        Expand/collapse the `collapsible-content` contetn when the text with `data-group-name` is clicked.
+        Expand/collapse the `collapsible-content` content when the text with `data-group-name` is clicked.

         !["Collapsible component"](../assets/extensibility/web_components/collapsible_component.png){: .center}